PhantomGamers/shco-wsf/README.md

 # shco-wsf

  Widescreen fix for Sherlock Holmes Chapter One

+Removes in-game black bars and increases FOV to compensate.
+Does **NOT** remove black bars in cutscenes.

 ## Screenshots